vitalab/vitalab.github.io/deep-learning/_posts/2018-08-02-neural-trees.md

 - don't require a predefinite architecture (they "grow" and scale to the problem needs by clustering the data)
 - Inference is conditional : it doesn't involve the whole model

-The idea is take the best out of the two.
+The idea is take the best of the two.

 ### ANTs